fdb/slarg-website/outreach/inviting-greenery-colours.md

 ---
 A project initiated and curated by Sint Lucas Antwerp, [Stadscanvas](https://www.fameus.be/stadscanvas)

-G﻿uided by Younes van den Broeck and Klaartje Lambrechts.
+G﻿uided by Younes van den Broeck

+W﻿orkshop cyanotype or sun print by Klaartje Lambrechts

 We’re transforming the courtyard at Fameus into a welcoming “concrete jungle.”